YosysHQ/picorv32/README.md

 for the following three cores:

 - **PicoRV32 (small):** The `picorv32` module without counter instructions,
-  with externally latched `mem_rdata`, and without catching of misaligned memory accesses and illegal instructions.
+  without two-stage shifts, with externally latched `mem_rdata`, and without catching of misaligned memory accesses and illegal instructions.

 - **PicoRV32 (regular):** The `picorv32` module in its default configuration.